Fixed Points of the Josephus Function via Fractional Base Expansions

-We begin this subsection by noting that, if we slightly manipulate the right-hand side of~\eqref{fixpointseq} algebraically, we obtain the following expression:
+We begin this subsection by noting that, by algebraic manipulations of the right-hand side of~\eqref{fixpointseq}, we obtain the following expression:

 which provides motivation for studying representations of natural numbers in base $3/2$.
-Motivated by \eqref{formula 7} and the basic conceptual framework presented in the introduction to \cite [Section 3]{Ros}, we propose a change from base $-3/2$ to base $3/2$, which will allow us to characterize the fixed points of $J_3$ in a much simpler way.
-Here, we do not refer to the relatively well-known `fractional' numerical system with respect to base $3/2$ with digits $0$ or $1$.
-To recall how such a system works, let us choose the natural number $4$ and represent it in base $3/2$.
-Clearly, a good default approximation of this number is $1000.01001001$ because
+Inspired by \eqref{formula 7} and the basic conceptual framework presented in the introduction of \cite[Section 3]{Ros}, we move from base $-3/2$ to base $3/2$, which will allow us to characterize the fixed points of $J_3$ in a much simpler way.
+Here, we do not refer to the well-known fractional number system in base $3/2$ with digits $0$ or $1$.
+To illustrate how such a system works, let us represent the natural number $4$ in base $3/2$.
+A natural approximation is $1000.01001001_{3/2}$, since

 Instead of relying on that system, we aim to represent any positive integer $N$ in the form: